deathbeam/dotfiles/README.md

 # awesomedotrc

-This is my Vim, ZSH and Prezto configuration.
+This is my Bash and Vim configuration.
 It is still work in progress, so expect a lot of changes, but I think it is stable enough to be usable.

 ![Vim](/screenshots/vim.png?raw=true "Vim")